The Osler Lecture – “Vaccines: An achievement of civilization, a human right, our health insurance for the future”

 Professor Sir John Bell

-Regius Professor of Medicine at Oxford University, and Chairman of the Office for the Strategic Coordination of Health Research
+Regius Professor of Medicine at Oxford University, and former Chairman of the Office for the Strategic Coordination of Health Research

 Professor Sir John Bell GBE, FRS is Regius Professor of Medicine at Oxford University.
 He served as President of the Academy of Medical Sciences from 2006 to 2011 and chaired the Office for the Strategic Coordination of Health Research until 2017.
 As a Rhodes Scholar (1975-78), Sir John undertook his medical training in the UK and then went on to Stanford University, returning to the UK in 1987.
 His research interests are in the area of autoimmune disease and immunology where he has contributed to the understanding of immune activation in a range of autoimmune diseases.